-Distribution: East side of the Cascades, British Columbia to California, east to Wyoming
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Wyoming.

 Conservation Status: Not of concern